Tanz0rz/haxe-fmod/extension/functions.md

 ## sound_lock
 <!-- Sound::lock -->
-Cannot be bound.
-It returns a raw pointer into the sample buffer, which has no meaning in Haxe.
+verdict: cannot It returns a raw pointer into the sample buffer, which has no meaning in Haxe.
 Sound.readData covers reading, it copies decoded PCM out of a sound opened with the openOnly flag of Sound.create, and seekData moves the read cursor.
 Both are native only (unsupported in HTML5), where the call returns FMOD_ERR_UNSUPPORTED.
 ```haxe
 import haxefmod.core.Sound;